Usage in code

 storage = get_storage()

-Because you have all configuration in place, the rest is fairly straightforward.
+As soon as storage is initialized, the rest is fairly straightforward.
 We will upload the file, read it's content and remove it from the CKAN shell.

 To create the file, storage.upload

-method must be called with 2 parameters:
+method must be called with 2 mandatory

 - the human readable name of the file

-object", ckanext-files has ckanext.files.shared.make_upload
+stream-like object", ckanext-files has ckanext.files.shared.make_upload

-accepts a number of different types(bytes
+function, that accepts a number of different types(bytes

 ,